aosabook/500lines/objmodel/chapter.md

     assert obj.read_attr("b") == 5
 ````

+TODO (debo): What are OBJECT and TYPE?

+TODO (debo): I think it might be better to put these tests before you implement
+the base class.
+I wasn't exactly sure how you were going to instantiate and use
+your objects, so I was sort of re-reading the Base class definition a few times
+before I took a guess.
+Having the tests first would unambiguously define how
+one expects to interact with your classes+objects.

 The test shows that we need two classes ``Class`` and ``Instance`` to represent
 classes and instances in the object model respectively.
 Both of them should
 inherit from ``Base``.
 The constructor of ``Instance`` just takes the class to